 Fractals are the very easy method of spotting what the trend is in any time frame.
 All a trader needs to do is look and see whether the fractals are making higher highs and higher lows.
 Or, on the other hand, lower lows and lower highs.

-Fractal forms can also be a great Forex tool for placing Fibonacci retracements levels.
+Fractal forms can also be a great Forex tool for placing Fibonacci retracement levels.
 If you are in doubt which swings high or low to Fib, take a look at the fractal.
 See how your Fib corresponds with the fractal.

 Fractals are extremely useful Forex tools.
 They can provide smooth Forex trading and are even suitable for automated Forex trading software.
 If you are learning Forex trading, then take a look at the Fractal indicator.
-This will give you an idea for how to improve your trading.
+This will give you an idea o how to improve your trading.

 Thank you all for sharing this information with other traders.
 We hope this article helped teach you how to trade the Fractal indicator.
 For additional information, read, Scaling in and Scaling out in Forex.